 Certain equity awards are subject to provisions in which the vesting of these awards is automatically accelerated upon the occurrence of events such as an involuntary termination in connection with a reduction in force.
-Further, in connection with the restructuring plans approved by the Company's board of directors in February and October 2023 and the U.K. headcount reduction in the third of 2024, the Company modified the terms of certain equity awards for impacted employees including partial or full acceleration of vesting of stock options and restricted stock awards upon separation and extension of exercise periods for stock options post-separation.
+Further, in connection with the restructuring plan approved by the Company's board of directors in February 2023 (the Restructuring Plan), the Company modified the terms of certain equity awards for impacted employees including partial or full acceleration of vesting of stock options and restricted stock awards upon separation and extension of exercise periods for stock options post-separation.

-As a result of: (i) the contractual acceleration and (ii) the discretionary modification of equity awards in connection with the U.K. headcount reduction in the third quarter of 2024, the Company recorded incremental stock-based compensation expense of \$1.1 million for the nine months ended September 30, 2024, of which \$0.9 million and \$0.2 million was included in research and development expense and general and administrative expense, respectively.
+As a result of: (i) the contractual acceleration and (ii) the discretionary modification of equity awards in connection with the Restructuring Plan, the Company recorded incremental stock-based compensation expense of \$9.2 million for the six months ended June, 2023, of which \$0.5 million and \$8.7 million is included in research and development expense and general and administrative expense, respectively.